jamesrequa/TV-Script-RNN/README.md

-# Convolutional Neural Network for Image Classification
+# Recurrent Neural Network for TV Script generation

-For Project 2 of the Udacity Deep Learning Nanodegree, I built a Convolutional Neural Network (i.e. CNN or ConvNet) for Image Classification using TensorFlow.

-The images used are from the CIFAR-10 dataset and consist of 10 different objects.
-Some of the steps I took in my network include: normalization, one-hot encoding, building convolutional layers, maxpooling, ReLu activation.
+I built a Recurrent Neural Network (i.e. RNN) that can be used to generate new TV scripts for the Simpsons show.
+My dataset consists of scripts from 27 seasons past seasons of the Simpsons.

-The network is built on TensorFlow and code is written in Python (v3) and is presented via Jupyter Notebook.
-The network was trained via the cloud using an AWS EC2 instance.
+The RNN is built on TensorFlow, written in Python 3 and is presented via Jupyter Notebook.